Early Origins of the Triplet family

 Another 38 words (3 lines of text) are included under the topic Early Triplet Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Triplet Settlers in the United States in the 19th Century
+Triplet Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: By courageous acts and good fortune.